arpit9295/eslint-githook/README.md

+To use the git hook, fork the repository.
+You may choose to modify the eslint configuration or completely remove it and make your own from scratch.

 To set up the git hook, you need to first set up ESLint.
 You can do so using npm:

 ```sh